adamsilver/fdpb/registration.md

 ## A password field

-A password input will mask what the user types as a security measure.
-But how often have you been using a computer with someone over your shoulder watching you type your password?
+A password input will show little circles for each character the user types.
+This is a security measure so that if someone is near you they can't see what you're password is.

+The thing is, in reality this doesn't happen very often.
+And another problem is that when they make a mistake, it's often easier to delete the whole thing and start again, than it is to count the dots of characters you know you typed correctly.

-For this reason we should at the very least offer a [password reveal](https://medium.com/ux-ui-ia-case-studies/masked-passwords-security-questions-captcha-and-other-unusable-security-1f018ad01378#.w8ws8yo23).
+And so for this reason we should at least enhance the field with a [password reveal](https://medium.com/ux-ui-ia-case-studies/masked-passwords-security-questions-captcha-and-other-unusable-security-1f018ad01378#.w8ws8yo23).
 It's no less secure and it's significantly easier to use because the user can check their entries.

-Often the user will delete the whole thing rather than counting dots or stars.
+Some browsers provide this functionality out of the box and as Heydon says:

 > Note that Internet Explorer and Microsoft Edge provide this functionality natively, using an interactive 'eye' icon associated with the <code>::ms-reveal</code> pseudo-class.
 Since we've provided our own (cross-browser) solution, it would be wise to suppress this feature:

 	input[type=password]::-ms-reveal {
 	  display: none;
 	}

+The password reveal also stops the need to use an additional "confirm password" field which further reduces work on the user's side.

 ## Required fields